 Also relevant to the heroin and opioid epidemic in the U.S. is synthetic heroin.
 Below is an overview of what synthetic heroin is and how to identify it.

-There are only a few natural opiates which are used in medical settings, including morphine.
+There are only a few natural opiates that are used in medical settings, including morphine.
 Opium (a naturally occurring opiate) was used for medical reasons at one point but it is no longer used in clinical settings.
 Morphine and codeine are controlled substances in the U.S., which means only a qualified medical professional can prescribe them for pain relief.

 Codeine is typically more commonly abused than morphine because it’s easier to get and it’s available as a prescription cough syrup.
 Other opioid drugs include methadone, fentanyl, oxycodone, hydrocodone, and heroin.